 In 2002, the SILC applied for and was established as a 501(c)(3) non-profit organization.
 As of July 2013, the SILC is made up of eleven voting members and two ex-officio non-voting members.
 Per federal regulations, our board maintains membership of no less than a simple majority of persons with disabilities.

 New SPILs were written every three years in collaboration with DVR, the CILs, and our other partners.
 During the intervening years, the SILC and the CILs worked on completing the goals and objectives outlined in each three-year plan.

 The Workforce Innovation and Opportunity Act was enacted by the federal government and included many changes to Independent Living.
 WOIA increased the responsibility of centers for independent living (CIL) to include helping people transition from institutions (such as Assisted Living Homes, Nursing homes, etc.) into more independent housing.
-It also created a new requirement for CILs to work with youth with disabilities transitioning to adulthood.
-Luckily, our CILs were already working on those issues!
-It also changed some things for the SILC, including giving us the ability to do resource development.
+A new requirement was created for CILs to work with youth with disabilities transitioning to adulthood.
+The SILC was also given the ability to do resource development.

-Another change the Workforce Innovation and Opportunity Act did was to allow states to change the state agency that works with the SILC and CILs.
+Another change in the Workforce Innovation and Opportunity Act allowed states to designate the state agency that works with the SILC and CILs.
 Because of that change, our designated state entity is now the Alaska Division of Senior and Disability Services.

 In 2018, the SILC began conducting its Needs Assessment for the new State Plan for Independent Living.
 The U.S. Administration on Community Living has made changes this year to the SPIL, requiring each SILC to create a one-year plan (in conjunction with the CILs).